Ultrasensitive calorimetric detection of single photons from qubit decay: Abstract

 \section{Abstract}

 We describe a qubit linearly coupled to a heat bath, either directly or via a cavity.
-The bath is formed of oscillators with a distribution of energies and coupling strengths, both for qubit-oscillator and oscillator-oscillator interaction.
-A direct numerical solution of the Schr\"odinger equation for the full system including up to $10^6$ oscillators in the bath and analytic solutions are given, verifying quantum decay in short time quadratic (Zeno), long time exponential and eventually power law relaxation regimes.
-The main new results of the paper deal with applications and implications in quantum thermodynamics setups.
-We start by providing a correspondence of the oscillator bath to a resistor in a circuit.
-With the presented techniques we can then shed light on two topical questions of open quantum systems.
-First, splitting a quantum to uncoupled baths is presented as an opportunity for detection of low energy photons.
-Second, we address quantitatively the question of separation between a quantum system and its classical environment.
+The main focus of the paper is on calorimetric detection in a realistic circuit, specifically a solid-state qubit coupled to a resistor as an absorber.
+The bath in the model is formed of oscillators initially in the ground state with a distribution of energies and coupling strengths.
+A direct numerical solution of the Schr\"odinger equation for the full system including up to $10^6$ oscillators in the bath verifies the expected decay process.
+We address quantitatively the question of separation of the qubit and bath by adding a cavity in between which by detuning allows one to adjust the decay rate into a convenient regime for detection purposes.
+Most importantly, we propose splitting a quantum to two uncoupled baths and performing a cross-correlation measurement of their temperatures.
+This technique enhances significantly the signal-to-noise ratio of the calorimeter.